Copyrighted/TIL/README.md

 ### Nice write-up about Flasks Application Factory and Application Context
 I thought this was a nice write up about Flasks application factory and context.
 [HackersAndSlackers Link](https://hackersandslackers.com/flask-application-factory)

+### AJAX
+AJAX is extremely useful because it allows you to update web applications